beebmx/kirby-pay/docs/guide/snippets.md

 ?>
 ```

-Like payment snippet, you can prefill some fields:
+As in the payment snippet, you can prefill some fields:

 ```php
 <?php